-Abrief introduction to the two dominant tasks of hierarchical clustering and K-means partitioning have been provided in the previous two sections.
-Here, several extensions of these ideas will be discussed to make the analysis techniques generally more useful to the user.
-In contrast to earlier sections, where the cited MATLAB routines were already part of the Statistics Toolbox, the M-files from this section on are available (open-source) from the authors' web site: www.http://cda.psych.uiuc.edu/clusteranalysis\mfiles We provide the help "header" files for all of these M-files in an Appendix A to this chapter; these should be generally helpful in explaining both syntax and usage.
-The four subsections below deal successively with the following topics (with examples to follow thereafter).
+A brief introduction to the two dominant tasks of hierarchical clustering and K-means partitioning have been provided in the previous two chapters.
+Here, we begin to make several extensions of these ideas to make the analysis techniques generally more useful to the user.
+In contrast to earlier sections where the cited MATLAB routines were already part of the Statistics Toolbox, the M-files from this chapter on are available (open-source) from the web site:

+http://cda.psych.uiuc.edu/clusteranalysis\mfiles\revised

+We provide the help "header" files for all of these M-files in an Appendix to this monograph; these should be generally helpful in explaining both syntax and usage.